Mark Clayton (American football, born 1982)

-Mark Jermaine Clayton (born July 2, 1982) is a former American football wide receiver who played professionally in the National Football League (NFL).
-Clayton played college football for Oklahoma from 2001 to 2004.
-He was drafted by the Baltimore Ravens in the first round of the 2005 NFL Draft and also played for the St. Louis Rams.
+Mark Jermaine Clayton (born July 2, 1982) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+Clayton played college football for the Oklahoma Sooners from 2001 to 2004 earning first-team All-American honors twice.
+He was selected by the Baltimore Ravens in the first round of the 2005 NFL draft and also played for the St. Louis Rams.